SteelCompendium/data-gen/Ancestries/Time raider.md

 Lycaon cocked his head at Sir John and took a few foolish steps toward the tactician.
 He was just out of reach.
 But close enough.

 “I see you are a man, like Ajax.
-Why do you lower yourself with these … creatures?” the war dog Taxiarch looked at the elf, polder, and dragon knight.
+Why do you lower yourself with these … creatures?” the war dog Taxiarch looked at the elf, [[Polder|polder]], and [[Dragon knight|dragon knight]].
 “Little more than slimy things crawled out of the sea?
 Join us.
 Join me.
 Join Ajax.
 It'll be nice for you,” his voice lowered almost to a whisper, “to be on the winning side for a change.”

 Sir John took a deep breath, his body language changed and that was enough.
 Several things then happened at once, so quickly no one would later be able to say who acted first.